syncfusion-content/javascript-docs/js/Grid/Hierarchy-Grid.md

 # Expand or Collapse by external action

-To expand or collapse the row based on the row state by external action use  [`expandCollapse`](https://help.syncfusion.com/api/js/ejgrid#methods:expandcollapse "expandCollapse") method.
+To expand or collapse the row by external action use  [`expandCollapse`](https://help.syncfusion.com/api/js/ejgrid#methods:expandcollapse "expandCollapse") method by passing the target object of the row.
 Refer the below code snippet,

 {% highlight javascript %}